 Les Messagers du climat

-For the 2018-2019 edition, new volunteers and young researchers familiar with the climate issues facing each region are going out to a variety of audiences and accompanying visitors throughout the exhibit as they explore the history of our climate.
+For the 2018-2019 edition, new volunteers and young researchers familiar with climate issues facing each region are going out to a variety of audiences and accompanying visitors through the exhibit as they explore the history of our climate.